Find a Qualified Attorney Near You

 All cases from any court may be appealed to the next court.
 If a state system has municipal courts, the party may appeal to the district or superior court.
 From there, appeals go to the appellate court.

-The "court of last resort" for all cases is the state supreme court (New York calls its highest court the "Court of Appeals."
-The lowest court is the "supreme court" because New York is New York).
-Once you appeal to the state supreme court, you've exhausted your appeals unless you have a federal cause for appeal.
+The “court of last resort” for all cases is the state supreme court (New York calls its highest court the “Court of Appeals” and the lowest court is actually called the “supreme court”).
+Once you appeal to the state supreme court, you’ve exhausted your appeals unless you have a federal cause for appeal.

 Can I Solve This on My Own or Do I Need an Attorney?